MichaelSturgeon/Foresight/README.md

 - Post creation form: At the top of the home page, just above the posts, there's a dedicated space where user can express their thoughts and ideas with other members of the site.
 Simply type in your message and hit the submit button to share your insight.

 ![Foresight Home Page, Page Pagination Live Site](/documentation/foresight-homepage-pagepagination-live.png)
 - Paginated post list: The centrepiece of the website is the posts list, prominently displayed on the home page.
 Here users can explore an array of posts contributed by fellow site members, by using the ‘Next’ and ‘Previous’ buttons conveniently positions at the bottom of the page.
+The pagination of page objects also features on the Socialize page.

 - Like button: Each post includes a ‘Like’ button that users can click to express their appreciation for the content, signalling to the author that they found the post meaningful and valuably.